What to Wear when Travelling in Australia

 Underwear and Sleepwear – discover multi-functional garments

-You may think what?
-They are also essential garments as well as travel trousers, travel jackets and anything else.
-If you plan to be physically active in the outdoors, you need underwear that keeps you dry when you sweat.
+You may think, what?
+They are also essential garments, such as travel trousers, travel jackets, and anything else.
+If you plan to be physically active outdoors, you need underwear that keeps you dry when you sweat.

-Sleepwear is also essential, no matter what you use: either a pair of leggings and a top, a shirt or a pyjama.
+Sleepwear is also essential, whether you wear a pair of leggings and a top, a shirt or a pyjama.
 In Australia, temperatures drop dramatically in Outback areas and the forest.
-I tried to wear leggings and a top on my last trip, but it was no good in the Outback.
+On my last trip, I tried to wear leggings and a top, but it was not good in the Outback.
 I remember waking up feeling cold.
-In Melbourne, I discovered a functional Body Map that is ideal for running or using as a base layer.
-And then I turned my body map into a fantastic piece of travel sleepwear too.
+In Melbourne, I discovered a functional Body Map ideal for running or using as a base layer.
+And then I turned my body map into a fantastic piece of travel sleepwear, too.

 Choose and pack travel wear with purpose

-Make a list of things and outdoor activities planned and make a shortlist of categories along the time allocated.
+Make a list of planned things and outdoor activities and a shortlist of categories along the time allocated.
 Here it is a simple example:

 - Outdoor 60%